 In this day and age, web scraping is becoming a less and less unknown term to many.
 It is a continually evolving and thriving data extraction method to gather a vast amount of publicly available intelligence in an automated way, for example, using a web scraper.

 This article aims to explore more in-depth on how to use proxies for pricing intelligence and other cases, e.g. MAP monitoring.
 Firstly, we will define the price scraper term.
 Secondly, we will discuss why price monitoring is essential for business with an online presence.
-What’s more, we will debate whether a company should build a price scraper in-house or buy an existing web scraping service.
+What’s more, we will debate whether a company should build a price scraper in-house or buy an existing web scraping service like e-commerce scraper.
 Lastly, we will touch on essential price scraper ingredients, and provide insights a business should be aware of when considering using proxies for price intelligence.

 Strap in, as it is going to be an informative ride!